ellis/OnTopOfThings/website/server-redux/Notes.md

 Here's a big problem with hiding items: it's a very user-specific kind of decision, and I'm not sure how to handle it when sharing lists among users.
+But for now, I think it's best to allow this anyway.

 status: open, accepted, rejected, inwork, complete, deleted, concluded